container-storage-interface/spec/spec.md

 A Node Plugin MUST implement this RPC call if it has `EXPAND_VOLUME` node capability.
 This RPC call allows CO to expand volume on a node.

-`NodeExpandVolume` ONLY supports expansion of already node published or node staged volumes on given `volume_path`.
+`NodeExpandVolume` ONLY supports expansion of already node-published or node-staged volumes on the given `volume_path`.

 `NodeExpandVolume` MUST be called after calling `NodeStageVolume` and is successful if the plugin has `STAGE_UNSTAGE_VOLUME` node capability.
 `NodeExpandVolume` MAY be called before or after `NodePublishVolume`.